-Confrere is based in Oslo, Norway, where we work in close collaboration with professionals in Norwegian healthcare.
-Norwegian physicians have used Confrere for video appointments since 2017, and as of January 2019, Norway’s Directorate of eHealth and Directorate of Health have issued a report in support of the physician’s ability to use video calling, and mandating that all primary care physicians adopt video appointments by 2021.
+Confrere was founded in Oslo, Norway, and continues to work closely with healthcare professionals across Scandinavia.
+Norwegian physicians have used Confrere for video appointments since 2017.
+In January 2019, Norway’s Directorate of eHealth and Directorate of Health issued a report supporting the use of video calling by physicians and mandating that all primary care physicians adopt video appointments by 2021.

 This report and conversations with our clients and Norway’s Health & Career Directorate have given us insight into when video appointments are suitable, and how they can fit into a physician’s practice.